architect-examples/arc-workshop/src/shared/md/05-slackbot-api/03-add-to-slack.md

-To quickly recap we've configured a bot user to respond to slash commands and mentions with interacive messages.
-Lets get this thing ready for production by implmenting **Add to Slack**.
+To quickly recap we've configured a bot user to respond to slash commands and mentions with interactive messages.
+Lets get this thing ready for production by implementing **Add to Slack**.

 ---
 ### 1. Create a Landing Page